 The 2017 World Cruise begins with a one-night, pre-cruise hotel stay and gala dinner featuring lively entertainment at the historic Biltmore Hotel in Miami.
 After departing Miami, Seven Seas Navigator will cruise the Caribbean with a stop in historic George Town in the Cayman Islands and a call in Cartagena, Colombia before making its way to the Pacific Ocean through the Panama Canal.
 After departing the canal, guests will enjoy scenic calls at several Central American coastal cities and sail along the Baja coast before calling on San Diego and Los Angeles.
-From there, the ship will venture to the islands of Hawaii, French Polynesia, American Samoa, Fiji and New Zealand, and explore the east and north coasts of Australia.
+From there, the ship will venture to the islands of Hawaii, French Polynesia, American Samoa, Fiji, and New Zealand, and explore the east and north coasts of Australia.

-Seven Seas Navigator continues its global adventure by sailing through the Suez Canal en route to Cyprus, Greece and Turkey, and then cruise the scenic Dardanelles and return to Greece before taking the Messina Strait to Italy, Monaco, France and Spain.
-After cruising the Mediterranean, passengers will visit Gibraltar before sailing to additional ports in Spain, Portugal and the Portuguese island of Madeira.
+Seven Seas Navigator continues its global adventure by sailing through the Suez Canal en route to Cyprus, Greece, and Turkey, and then cruise the scenic Dardanelles and return to Greece before taking the Messina Strait to Italy, Monaco, France and Spain.
+After cruising the Mediterranean, passengers will visit Gibraltar before sailing to additional ports in Spain, Portugal, and the Portuguese island of Madeira.
 After departing Europe, Seven Seas Navigator will make the trans-Atlantic voyage back to Miami.

-In total, Seven Seas Navigator will visit six continents, 31 countries, and more than 60 ports of call featuring 29 UNESCO World Heritage Sites on its World Cruise, and guests will be able to select from vast collection of free unlimited shore excursions in order to further explore the destinations.
+In total, Seven Seas Navigator will visit six continents, 31 countries, and more than 60 ports of call featuring 29 UNESCO World Heritage Sites on its World Cruise, and guests will be able to select from a vast collection of free unlimited shore excursions in order to further explore the destinations.

 Guests sailing this incredible worldwide journey aboard Seven Seas Navigator will do so aboard the fleet’s most intimate ship.
 Accommodating only 490 guests, the ship is the ideal size to circumnavigate the globe in style and comfort.
 Guests aboard Seven Seas Navigator guests will enjoy all-suite accommodations and spectacular gourmet restaurants.